JRanjithSharan/Kuppismart_solutions/README.md

 - **Phone Number**: Modify the phone number in the `sendToSIM800L` function to your desired recipient.
 - **Sensor Calibration**: Adjust sensor readings and calibration as needed for your specific use case.

-Feel free to modify or expand upon this template as needed!